 16. YOU HAVE THE RIGHT to need and ask for help.

-17. YOU HAVE THE RIGHT to decide that your needs are as important as the needs of other people.
+17. YOU HAVE THE RIGHT to decide that your needs are as important as other people's needs.

 18. YOU HAVE THE RIGHT to ask that your opinions be given the same respect and consideration as others are given.